Mojang/minecraft-editor-extension-starter-kit/README.md

 &nbsp;
 ### System Settings
 We recommend configuring your `Windows` system settings to enable `developer mode`.

-Hit the `WINDOWS` key and type `developer settings` - You should see an option to open `Developer Settings`; select this.
+Hit the `WINDOWS` key and type `developer settings` - You should see an option to open `Developer Settings'.
+Select this.

 This will open a `Control Panel` screen *"Privacy & Security > For developers"*
 - If it's not already enabled, enable the toggle `Developer Mode`.
 - Navigate to the end of the list and expand the tab `PowerShell`
 - If it's not already enabled, enable *"Change execution policy to allow..."*

 If you skip this step, you may have problems executing some of the command line tools (like `CheckNetIsolation.exe` and such like).